 With no shepherd near to protect or rescue, a “lion” can pounce on a defenseless lamb, tear it into pieces, break all its bones, and devour it completely.
 David uses this graphic image to portray a person who feels the destructive powers of the enemy (57:4).

 If God is not David’s help, there is no hope.
-Saul would have destroyed David, if it had not been for God protecting David.
+Saul would have destroyed David, had it not been for God’s protection.

 Verses 3-5: Such self-pronounced curses are powerful protestations of innocence (not sinlessness), in the context of being falsely charged (compare the boldness of Job in 31:5).